redgetan/view_inspect/README.markdown

       gem "view_inspect"
     end

-ViewInspect is disabled by default.
-To enable it, add this line on config/environments/development.rb
+ViewInspect is enabled by default.
+To disable it, add this line on config/environments/development.rb

-    ViewInspect.enable = true
+    ViewInspect.disable = true

 Server-Side Templates
 ----